 To come to the UK as a Sponsored Scientific Researcher under this scheme you must meet the following requirements:

 - A Sponsored Scientific Researcher is a person specifically coming to the UK to lead, or take part in, any formal research project; and is receiving sponsorship funds for this purpose.
 Funding can be from sources within the UK or overseas.

 - You will be involved in a formal collaboration between a reputable research organisation/institute (there will be a formal hosting arrangement or memorandum of understanding in place)

 - The funding you receive must meet the national minimum wage and you must be able to support yourself without recourse to public funds.

 - You must hold, or be working towards a PhD.

 - You must adhere to the Sponsored Scientific Researcher scheme rules (Please email us for Terms & Conditions) and adhere to the UK’s immigration rules.

-If you think you may be eligible for sponsorship under the scheme, please speak to your future employer.
+If you think you may be eligible for sponsorship under the scheme, please speak to your host institution.

 Note: If you and your host institution are eligible and accepted onto the scheme, your host must apply for your Certificate of Sponsorship through UK SBS.
-Once a CoS has been issued, you will be responsible for applying for a Tier 5 (Government Authorised Exchange) visa through the UK Border Agency, undertaking any application processes required by the UK Border Agency and advising UK SBS of any issues during the process.
+Once a CoS has been issued, you will be responsible for applying for a Tier 5 (Government Authorised Exchange) visa through the Home Office, undertaking any application processes required by the Home Office and advising UK SBS and the host institution of any issues during the process.